piyushimself/Audit-Reports-Practice/Path.md

-# Web3 Auditing Learning Path
+# Web3 Common Auditing Learning Path - ChatGPT

 Welcome to my Web3 Auditing Learning Path!
 This repository is dedicated to my journey to becoming a proficient Web3 security auditor.
 Below is a structured roadmap with resources, topics, and projects.